obsidiansystems/push-notifications/README.md

 Sending push notifications requires an "Apple Push Services" certificate and an Apple-provided device token.

 ### Getting an APS Certificate
 The APS certificate is produced in the iOS Provisioning Portal.
 Once you've generated the certificate, you can download it from the Provisioning Portal.
-It is usually named @aps_production.cer@ or @aps_development.cer@.
+It is usually named `aps_production.cer` or `aps_development.cer`.

-The private key for the certificate can be extracted from Apple's Keychain utility as a @.p12@ file.
+The private key for the certificate can be extracted from Apple's Keychain utility as a `.p12` file.

 Once you have both the certificate and private key, the following commands can be used to convert the certificate and private key files into the format required by this library.